programmer-ke/replatform/README.md

-- Finally, for each of the domains, add an MX record for its root domain e.g `example.com` pointing to the subdomain `myplatform.xxx.yyy` created in the step above as the mail server. mail server.
+- Finally, for each of the domains, add an MX record for its root domain e.g `example.com` pointing to the subdomain `myplatform.xxx.yyy` created in the step above as the mail server.
   Generally, this means that the server `myplatform.xxx.yy` is responsible for handling mail for the domain `example.com`.
   Priority can be set to any number, usually 10 by default.

 ## Guiding Principles
 - Simplicity is a feature; easy for non-tech persons